 Predictions in 2008 suggested that mobile usage would overtake fixed internet access by 2014.
-We are now two years past that point – and all you have to do is look in the window of any restaurant or café or go on public transport to see that this is evidently now the case with smartphones and tablets visible everywhere.
+We are now nearly 5 years past that point – and all you have to do is look in the window of any restaurant or café or go on public transport to see that this is evidently now the case with smartphones and tablets visible everywhere.
 So what does that mean if you have an online presence or think you may need one?

 Basically it means that if your website isn’t mobile friendly or you haven’t considered using social media – you are behind the times.
 If your site does not appear properly on mobile devices people are likely to get frustrated trying to look at your information and if your competitor’s site appears more clearly – people will opt to go with them.

 Whether you are considering a new site to raise awareness about your community group or business or you need to update your old one, here are a few things you need to think about: